atom-sw/fauxpy/docs/source/developer/entry_points.rst

   ``fauxpy -v``.
 In this mode, FauxPy runs as a standalone application, independently of Pytest.

-Module ``main.py`` is the main entry point for FauxPy, determining FauxPy's mode based on how FauxPy is executed.
+Module ``main.py`` is the main entry point for FauxPy.
+It redirects FauxPy's execution to the appropriate handler class depending on how FauxPy has been executed.

 Module ``main.py``
 ==================

 This module is the main entry point for FauxPy, containing six functions.
 The function ``fauxpy_analysis_mode`` is called when FauxPy starts in Analysis Mode.
-It creates an instance of the ``FauxpyAnalysisModeHandler`` class, which manages the whole Analysis Mode.
+It creates an instance of the :ref:`FauxpyAnalysisModeHandler<FauxpyAnalysisModeHandler>` class, which manages the whole Analysis Mode.

 The other five functions in ``main.py`` are Pytest hooks executed in Pytest Mode.
-Module ``main.py`` instantiates a ``FauxpyPytestModeHandler`` object as a global variable.
+Module ``main.py`` instantiates a :ref:`FauxpyPytestModeHandler<FauxpyPytestModeHandler>` object
+as a global variable.
 These hooks call corresponding methods in the object, delegating control of Pytest Mode to class ``FauxpyPytestModeHandler``.

 Below are the details of these six functions in ``main.py``.

 .. automodule:: fauxpy.main
     :members:

+.. _FauxpyPytestModeHandler:

 Pytest Mode Handler
 ===================